 So how do you get a system of good, healthy roots?
 Remember seven words: “Healthy, deep soil.
 Adequate moisture and nutrients.”
 If everything you do in your garden works toward that, your plants should thrive.
 (Granted, there are ugly wilts and other diseases that can ruin even the best-laid plans, but you can learn more about those later if you need to.)

-To create good soil in raised beds and containers, mix equal amounts of a premium quality potting mix, such as Miracle-Gro or Nature’s Care, with bagged or homemade compost.
-You want to make sure you use bags of “potting mix” or “potting soil,” not “garden soil.”
-Garden soil — both the bagged kind and the kind taken from an actual in-ground garden, is too heavy and will over-compact when used in a raised bed or container.
+To create a good environment for roots, fill containers and raised beds with the right soil for growing.
+Use premium quality potting mix, such as Miracle-Gro® Potting Mix, in pots; in raised beds, use a raised bed soil like Miracle-Gro® Raised Bed Soil, which is less fluffy than potting mix but not as dense as garden soil.
+Garden soil, both the bagged kind and the kind taken from an actual in-ground garden, is too heavy and will over-compact when used in a raised bed or container.
 Roots need air and space, and won’t grow as well in compacted soil.

 Water and Feed Plants Regularly

 Healthy roots need a regular source of moisture, so make it a habit to water regularly.
 A good rule of thumb is to make sure plants get an inch of water per week through rain and/or watering.
 (Plants in containers may need more.)
-You’ll also want to apply a continuous-release fertilizer at planting, plus feed roots with a liquid plant food, such as Bonnie Herb, Vegetable & Flower Plant Food, every week or two.
+You’ll also want to apply a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food throughout the season.
 (As with all fertilizers, follow the directions on the label.)

 When you garden, always think about the roots.
 Ask yourself, what am I doing to make sure that these little roots will grow big and happy?
 Loose soil, adequate water, and plenty of nutrients are the keys to healthy roots and productive plants.